City-of-Helsinki/events-helsinki-ui/README.md

 - Similar Events component will be shown in the bottom of Course page.

-`REACT_APP_EVENTS_HELSINKI_2`:

-Features enabled:

-- Link to the courses search in the header.
-- Link to the courses search in the footer.
-- Courses search, preview and course pages routes.
-- Updated Banner Hero styles.
-- Curated events component for courses.

 ## Available Scripts

 In the project directory, you can run: